 On the durability front as well, things may be far different on the moon.
 Devoid of any atmosphere, carbon dioxide will no longer pose the threat of carbonation nor chlorides for corrosion of reinforcement.
 It obviously does not rain on the moon, so drying and wetting would also not be a cause for deterioration.
 What could matter is the temperature variation which is much more extreme on the moon.
-The maximum and minimum temperature is in the range of above 100 degree celcius and below -100 degree celcius respectively.
+The maximum and minimum temperature is in the range of above 100 degrees Celcius and below -100 degrees Celcius respectively.
 These are beyond boiling and freezing temperatures of water.
 This very large temperature variation would require considerably more attention than other aspects.
 We also need to cater to the large expansion and contraction that would result throughout the service life of the structure.

 Coming to the production of concrete, what problems can we foresee in such a low gravity scenario?
-For one, mixing may be less efficient in conventional rotating drum type mixers and we may have to use only paddle type / rotating blade type mixers.
-The slump of concrete of same workability may be one sixth and the concrete may not flow in the forms as easily in the absence of the strong gravitational pull!
+For one, mixing may be less efficient in conventional rotating drum type mixers and we may have to use only paddle-type / rotating blade type mixers.
+The slump of concrete of the same workability may be one-sixth and the concrete may not flow in the forms as easily in the absence of the strong gravitational pull!
 The force on formwork will be much smaller and the forms could be much lighter.

-But the biggest problem could well be the periods of very low temperatures alternating with very high temperature on the moon.
-The sub zero temperature would mean that the cement as we know would cease to hydrate for a part of the time and may have accelerated hydration during other periods.
-All ingredients may have to be heated to produce concrete and curing would involve not only water, but also careful temperature control to facilitate hydration and strength gain.
+But the biggest problem could well be the periods of very low temperatures alternating with very high temperatures on the moon.
+The sub-zero temperature would mean that the cement as we know would cease to hydrate for a part of the time and may have accelerated hydration during other periods.
+All ingredients may have to be heated to produce concrete and curing would involve not only water but also careful temperature control to facilitate hydration and strength gain.
 Perhaps, we will invent cement that hydrates at extremes of temperature.

 Well, the objective here is not to write a guideline for concrete making on the moon, but only to provide a topic for those inclined to a flight of fancy.
 It is indeed a flight of fancy with no practical benefits to the readers who are practicing concrete technologists on earth (as of now).
 However, once in a while, is it not OK to leave aside the concrete problems on the earth?
 Who knows, engineers at ISRO may actually be working on a project like this?